fermi-ad/xilinx-docker/README.md

 1. Manual Xilinx Tool installation

-The goal of this workflow is to quickly get up and running with the Xilinx tools in docker containers.
+The goal of this workflow is to quickly setup and start using Xilinx tools in Docker containers.

+This workflow consists of:
 - Scripted creation of the base OS with tool dependencies pre-installed.
-- User manually installs Xilinx Tools
+- Manual installation of Xilinx Tools.
-- User commits changes to local repository to create new images including tools.
+- Committing changes to local repository to create a new images including the Xilinx tools pre-installed.

 2. Automated Xilinx Tool installation

-The goal of this workflow is to completely automate creating docker containers with Xilinx tools pre-installed.
-This workflow is broken down into two stages.
-In the first stage you generate installation dependencies (configuration files) that are used in the second stage by the automated image build.
+The goal of this workflow is to automate creation of docker containers with Xilinx tools pre-installed.
+This workflow requires the pre-generation of installation dependencies (configuration files) used by the automated image build.
+The pre-generation of dependencies is a semi-automated, scripted process but does require user interaction during the process.

+This workflow consists of:
 - Dependency Generation
-	- This stage is used to generate OS configuration dependencies to support a scripted Xilinx tool installation process.
-This includes OS and Xilinx installer configuration files.
+	- Scripted generation of OS configuration dependencies used in the automated scripting of Xilinx tool installation.
+	- This requires user input and generates OS and Xilinx installer configuration files.
 - Automated Image Build
-	- This stage provides unattended creation of docker images with Xilinx tools pre-installed.
+	- Scripted createion of the nase OS with tool dependencies pre-installed.
+	- Scripted installation of Xilinx Tools.
+	- Results in a Docker image stored in the local repository.

 ### Manual Xilinx Tool installation overview

 - []()